Paris in January 2023 – Quick Guide by a Local

 Musée des Arts Forains Paris

-Don’t miss the Festival du Merveilleux or Festival of Wonders, when storytellers, magicians, aerial silk dancers, funambulists, musicians, puppeteers, tap dancers, and other artists create dreamlike stories whilst mechanized music performances, automatons shows, and optical illusions succeed one another all day long.
+Don’t miss the Festival du Merveilleux or Festival of Wonders, when storytellers, magicians, aerial silk dancers, funambulists, musicians, puppeteers, tap dancers, and other artists create dreamlike stories while mechanized music performances, automatons shows, and optical illusions succeed one another all day long.

 TRAVERSÉE DE PARIS EN ANCIENNES